Occupational Therapy Courses

 What our Occupational Therapy graduates do

-You’ll be eligible to apply for registration as an occupational therapist with the Health and Care Professions Council.
+One you’ve graduated, you’ll be eligible to apply for registration as an occupational therapist with the Health and Care Professions Council.

 Career opportunities open to graduates include: